mumbly6/Manuh/README.md

 I am Emmanuel Kilonzo, a Kenyan undergraduate passionate about open data, innovation, and building digital tools that make governance more transparent.
 This project is both a practical application of my skills and a step toward applying for graduate studies in Estonia.

-“Digital governance starts with digital citizenship — and code is my passport.”
+“Digital governance starts with digital citizenship — and code is my passport🙂

-📫 Email me | 🌍 Kaggle (soon) | 🖥️ GitHub Profile

-📜 License

-This project is licensed under the [MIT